yWorks/yGuard/examples/serializable_exclusion/README.md

 the same element could be used to exclude classes that extend a certain base class).

-Additionally, all classes that extend the base class for menu items, `com.yworks.example.MyMenuItem`, are defined as entrypoints for the shrinking engine using the extends attribute of the class element.
 The `readObject` and `writeObject` methods and the field `serialVersionUID` needed for serialization are excluded from name obfuscation as well.